Recommended Books, Videos, and Resources

 - The Vision Therapy Center — Comprehensive information about vision therapy, including guides for parents and teachers on recognizing vision-related learning difficulties.

-- Eye Can Learn — Interactive, playful exercises designed especially for children.
+- Eye Can Learn — Interactive, playful exercises designed for children.
 A great supplement to game-based training.

 - Stereopsis Recovery (Wikipedia) — A thorough overview of the science behind stereoscopic vision recovery.